day8/re-frame/README.md

 Clojure programmers place particular emphasis on the primacy of data.
-When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like "Data is the ultimate in late binding".
+When they aren't re-watching Rich Hickey videos, and wishing their hair was darker and more curly, they meditate on aphorisms like **Data is the ultimate in late binding**.

 I cannot stress enough what a big deal this is.
 It can seem like a syntax curiosity at first but, when the penny drops for